Sir Richard Wallace, 1st Baronet: Return to France

 Following the refusal of Queen Victoria to allow him a special remainder for his baronetcy to descend to his illegitimate son, and the estrangement of the latter, Wallace's dream of creating his own English dynasty crumbled, and he returned to France to live in retirement at the Bagatelle.
-He attempted to plan the donation of his Collection to the British government, but his poor health and decreasing interest in business matters led to no progress.
+He attempted to plan the donation of his collection to the British government, but his poor health and decreasing interest in business matters led to no progress.
 His wife remained in England at Hertford House, where she lived with their secretary John Murray Scott, who became to her as an adopted son.

-Wallace died at the Chateau de Bagatelle, at the age of 72, on 20 July 1890.
+Wallace died at the Château de Bagatelle, at the age of 72, on 20 July 1890.
 He body was interred in the Hertford family's mausoleum in the Père Lachaise Cemetery in Paris.

 Wallace Collection and archives

 Wallace expanded the art collection built by his grandfather and father, the 3rd and 4th Marquesses of Hertford, mainly with additions of mediaeval and Renaissance objects and European arms and armour.
 The Wallace Collection remains today in its essential character the product of the 4th Marquess, "one of the greatest collectors of the nineteenth century", whom Wallace, as his secretary and agent for many years, assisted in its management.
 Wallace's widow, to whom he bequeathed all his property, in turn bequeathed the Wallace Collection to the nation in 1897, as her husband had wished, and with the encouragement of John Murray Scott.
-The bequest comprised only the works of art on the ground and first floors of Hertford House, but everything else (the lease of Hertford House, the Rue Laffitte house, the Chateau de Bagatelle in Paris, and the Lisburn estate in Ireland) was bequeathed by Lady Wallace to John Murray Scott.
+The bequest comprised only the works of art on the ground and first floors of Hertford House, but everything else (the lease of Hertford House, the Rue Laffitte house, the Château de Bagatelle in Paris, and the Lisburn estate in Ireland) was bequeathed by Lady Wallace to John Murray Scott.
 The Collection is now located in Hertford House in Manchester Square, London, Wallace's townhouse, which the Government purchased from Sir John Murray Scott.

 A number of letters written to Wallace by members of the British royal family are held at the Cadbury Research Library (University of Birmingham), along with letters written to his secretary John Murray Scott.